albar965/littlenavmap-manual/src/en/MENUS.rst

-Aircraft labels are forced to show independently of zoom level for the next five AI/multiplayer aircraft closest to the user that are within 20 nm distance and 5000 ft elevation.
+Aircraft labels are forced to show independently of zoom level for the next five AI/multiplayer aircraft closest to the user that are within 20 NM distance and 5,000 ft elevation.

 All aircraft icons can be customized: :ref:`customize-aircraft-icons`.